Obstetrics Frequently Asked Questions

 • Please call our office.
 Your provider may order a blood test to see if you are already immune to Parvovirus.
 If you are not immune and found to be expected, your baby can be monitored by ultrasound for signs of infection.

 • One of our Northwest Women’s Healthcare obstetricians is on call 24/7.
 The physician who is on call will take care of you at the hospital and deliver your baby.
-During your third trimester you can choose to rotate your ob appointments to meet some of the other physicians ahead of time.
 All of our physicians share a similar philosophy of supporting your individual needs while pursuing the end goal of healthy mom and healthy baby.

 • Unisom (Doxylamine Succinate Version)